 Auckland’s five marine reserves.

 Think of New Zealand’s marine reserves as national parks of the ocean!
 Auckland is a great place to start discovering them for any keen diver or snorkelling enthusiast.
 New Zealand’s first marine reserve was established in Auckland at the Goat Island Marine Reserve.
 Due to being protected from fishing, the abundance of sea life is highly notable compared to outside these areas.
 But where else can you go snorkelling in Auckland?

 For us backpacker-types, the marine reserves are a great opportunity to see what New Zealand’s ecosystem is like underwater.
 Hire yourself some snorkel gear (or buy just a snorkel and mask for summer swimming as you may want a wetsuit at other times) and check out the array of marine life.
-If you don’t fancy getting in the water, you can see the amount of seabirds attracted to the area and enjoy the view from dry land.
+If you don’t fancy getting in the water, you can see the number of seabirds attracted to the area and enjoy the view from dry land.

 Don’t forget, New Zealand has some world-class diving spots to check out too.